-Since Shasta is too small to be altered at this time, the adopters will be provided with a voucher to have the puppy altered and microchipped by the time she is 6 months of age.
+Applications are being accepted now, but adoption can’t take place before the week of November 6th.
+Since Opie is too small to be altered at this time, the adopters will be provided with a voucher to have the puppy altered and microchipped by the time he is 6 months of age.
 This must be done at Nebraska Humane Society.
 If you prefer to take the puppy to your own vet, we will pay a PORTION of the cost ($60) to your vet of choice.

 Your message has been sent to Muddy Paws Second Chance Rescue.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.